 So you take out your phone and type “men’s clothing store”.

 Google will take your geolocation and send you highly targeted results.
 The contents of the SERP might include a map with pinpoint locations, a list of shops with hours of operation, a responsive image carousel of pant design and price options, and more.
-These are what Google calls “rich results”, and they are a representation of the display optimization done by local men’s clothing stores in the area.
+These are what Google calls “rich results”, and they are a representation of the display optimisation done by local men’s clothing stores in the area.

 You will check out the results and make a quick decision where to visit, based on some combination of proximity, price, and the user experience on the different sites (if you even look that much into it).
 The shop you decide on might be in Brixton, thus taking you across town, past countless other shops selling men’s trousers that lack a convincing local search strategy.

-Optimizing for Local SEO
+Optimising for Local SEO

-Google My Business.
 The first place to start is with your business profile in Google.
 Setting up your My Business profile is quick and easy, and should be packed with as much relevant information as possible.
-Google recommends integrating images and reviews to your profile, and I couldn't agree more.
+Google recommends integrating images and reviews to your profile, and I couldn’t agree more.

 The connection with your My Business account is for businesses with a physical location.
 If you want to have reviews displayed on your business profile in search results for example, you need to use Schema.org to put it in.
 Getting this right could mean huge improvements to your online visibility for a specific range of products!

-Local Content.
 The third arm of your local SEO strategy should be content.
 You want to build a range of content around local keywords that does more than just offer information about your products and services.
 Don’t get me wrong – you should optimize product pages for local search and traffic performance; but when it comes to content marketing, you want to think about the informational material you can provide.
 I’m talking about local surveys that you can publish on your blog, a glossary of local business or resources, or something similar.
 The idea is to create content based on local keywords that also links out to local sites in your community.
 If the content is meaningful, these other local businesses will take notice and begin linking back to you!

-Connecting with late stage buyers in your area is the big incentive to owning local search engine optimization.
+Connecting with late stage buyers in your area is the big incentive to owning local search engine optimisation.
 Some businesses rely exclusively on local search and see great returns on their online content strategy.
 Is it the right approach for your business?